mahoney1/docs/commercial-paper-query-tutorial-meta.md

 3. Firstly, package the contract - click on the `IBM Blockchain Platform` sidebar icon and under 'Smart Contract Packages' choose to 'Add new package' icon ('+')  and you'll see that version '0.0.2' becomes the latest edition of available `papercontract' packages.

 4. Next, upgrade the contract itself: expand the 'Blockchain Connections' pane below, under the channel `mychannel` choose `peer0.org1.example.com` .
 Expand the `peer0.org1.example.com` twisty and select the `papercontract@0.0.1` entry specifically.
-(You will notice also, that all of our transaction functions are listed, including the new query functions we added).
+(You will notice also, that all of our transaction functions are listed below (expand the 'twisty' to view), including the new query functions we added).

 5. Now choose right-click on `papercontract@0.0.1`...'Upgrade Smart Contract', and choose "papercontract@0.0.2" from the list presented (up top).